maxritter/diy-thermocam-website/src/pages/thermal-images.md

     section_id: hero
     image: /images/background.jpg
     content: >
-      All images have been created with the DIY-Thermocam and the ThermoVision software
+      Images have been created with the DIY-Thermocam and the ThermoVision software
   - type: section_grid
     template: section_grid